joe-vanleeuwen/theironyard.github.io/source/education/labs/open-source-electronics/index.markdown

 #### My child is younger than 13.
 Is there any way he/she can take the class?

-If your child has completed CoderDojo Scratch, CoderDojo Electronics, or both, they may take this course.
-We don't accept students younger than 8 years old.
+This class is a bit more advanced, so we don't accept students younger than 13, and we strongly recommend that 13-14 year olds have some experience with electronics (or a parent with experience).

 #### I registered interest in a full class.
 How will I know if my child gets in?